 In terms of mental health, anxiety is an emotion that consists of an unpleasant state of inner turmoil characterized by nervous behavior, dread over anticipated events, or even the feeling of imminent death.
 These feelings of unease and constant worry can be both founded and unfounded, often stemming from “overreactions” or catastrophizing thought processes.
 However, anxiety has very tangible effects on the body, such as restlessness, muscular tension, fatigue, and problems in concentration.
+For successful anxiety treatment, we must first understand the different types.
 There are many different kinds of anxiety, each stemming from different kinds of concerns or emotional situations, and lasting for differing periods of time.
 Anxiety can be either a short-term state or a long-term trait.

 Symptoms of Anxiety

 The physiological symptoms of anxiety are varying in terms of intensity and recurrence, but they can affect the body in many different ways and it almost every area.
 Neurological symptoms, for example, include headaches, vertigo, abnormal sensations, and lightheadedness.
 There are respiratory symptoms, such as shortness of breath or difficulty breathing, and cardiac symptoms, such as tachycardia, chest pains, and palpitations.
 The digestive system is also known for suffering quite a lot under anxiety, which can manifest in nausea, indigestion, dry mouth, bolus, abdominal pain, or diarrhea.
 Muscular symptoms can be tremors, fatigue, and even tetanic seizures.
 There can also be cutaneous consequences of anxiety, such as perspiration and itchy skin, as well as urogenital, such as frequent urgency, impotence, urinary urgency, pain during intercourse, and pelvic pain.